2 Integrating Salesforce with Excel, SQL Server, and QuickBooks

 2. Select the Execute SQL Task and press Return.

-4. In the Configure OLE DB Connection Manager dialog box, select the SQL Server instance which serves the database where you created the control table.
+4. In the Configure OLE DB Connection Manager dialog box, select the SQL Server instance that serves the database where you created the control table.
 Then choose OK.

-5. In the SQLStatement field, type the following query:
+5. In the SQLStatement field, enter the following query:

 select LastLoadDate from ControlTable where SourceObject = 'Product2'